FalsitaFine/NLparser/README.md

 A "Natural language" parser demo.

-test.txt: "I am a happy rabbit"
+test.txt: "we are happy dogs"

 ./parser test.txt